 Length of stay per trip: maximum of 90 consecutive days

 Within the validity period of two years, an unlimited number of trips to the United States of America can be made.
 Each individual stay in the USA can last a maximum of 90 days.
-The ESTA validity only applies when it is used for business or tourist purposes.
+The validity only applies when it is used for business or tourist purposes.
 This includes transits in the United States, or visiting friends or family.

 Staying in Canada, Mexico or a Caribbean Island

 If during a journey to the USA a trip is made to Mexico, Canada or a Caribbean Island, this is included in the overall validity duration of 90 days.

 Example: a stay in Mexico.
 A traveller arrives in the USA with an ESTA, stays there for 60 days, and proceeds to travel to Mexico to stay there for 20 days.
 From Mexico, the traveller returns to the USA.
 The traveller is thus allowed to stay in the United States for 10 more days, and not a fresh 90 days.
 If the traveller had left for Europe, then the second stay in the United States was allowed to last another 90 days.

 Minimum waiting period between two trips to the USA with an ESTA

-It is not intended for travellers to leave the United States for a short while and then come back solely to refresh the 90-day validity period.
+Travellers are not allowed to leave the United States for a short while and then come back solely to refresh the 90-day validity period.
 Even so, there is no official minimum required waiting period between two trips to the USA with an ESTA.
-When travelling into the United States again, the customs officer of the US Customs and Border Protection will make an assessment of the situation.
-In case they suspect that the traveller left the USA with the sole intention of renewing the 90-day validity period, then the ESTA validity will be rendered void.
+When travelling into the United States again, the US Customs and Border Protection officers will make an assessment of each situation.
+If they suspect that the traveller left the USA with the sole intention of renewing the 90-day validity period, then the ESTA validity will be rendered void.
 Travellers who wish to travel to the USA often and stay for longer periods of time can apply for a visa, where these rules do not apply.